nymtech/docs/content/mixnet/mixnodes.md

 The Nym Mixnodes were built in the [Quickstart](../../quickstart).
 If you haven't yet built Nym and want to run the code, go there first.
 {{% /notice %}}

-You can run the Mix Node from the `nym` top-level directory like this:
+You can run the mixnode from the `nym` top-level directory like this:

 `target/release/nym-mixnode`